A Dimension Bound for Symmetrizer Groups of Projective Hypersurfaces: Abstract

 \section{Abstract}

 Let $X$ be a projective hypersurface that is not a cone.
-The symmetrizer group of $X$ is an algebraic group parametrizing hypersurfaces whose Jacobian ideal coincides with that of $X$.
-We show that if the locus of points in $X$ with multiplicity $d-1$ does not contain a line, then the dimension of the nilpotent part of the Lie algebra associated to the symmetrizer group is at most $2$, and the dimension of the symmetrizer group is bounded by $\dim X + 2$.
-To achieve this, we investigate the relation between a class of singularities on $X$ with highly degenerate tangent cones and the unipotent part of its symmetrizer group.
+The symmetrizer group of $X$ is an algebraic group that parametrizes hypersurfaces whose Jacobian ideal coincides with that of $X$.
+We prove that if the locus of points of multiplicity $d-1$ does not contain a line, then the nilpotent part of the Lie algebra of the symmetrizer group has dimension at most $2$, and consequently the symmetrizer group has dimension at most $\dim X+2$.
+Moreover, we show that if this locus has only finitely many lines, then the nilpotent part of the Lie algebra has dimension at most $4$, yielding the bound $\dim X+3$ for the symmetrizer group.
+To achieve this, we establish a connection between a class of singularities, called quasi-vertices, on $X$ with highly degenerate tangent cones and the unipotent part of its symmetrizer group.